colemount3/colemount3/README.md

 ## Hello! 👋

 ## About me
-I am an Electrical Engineering student at Arizona State University set to graduate in 2026.
+I am an Electrical Engineering student at Arizona State University set to graduate in early 2026.
 I am interested in software, ML and robotics projects, and always interested in learning something new.

 ## HireMeBot
 Meet HireMeBot, a gpt-3.5-turbo powered discord bot that I have trained on my professional history.
 Feel free to ask it any quesitons you may have.